 If you are a grocery store worker injured on the job in South Carolina, you should contact an experienced workers’ compensation attorney to be sure that you receive the workers’ compensation benefits you are due after a workplace accident.
 Employers and their workers’ comp insurance carriers may dispute a grocery worker’s injury claim and try to deny benefits to an injured worker.
 If you are unfamiliar with the S.C. workers’ comp bureaucracy, you should have a knowledgeable workers’ compensation lawyer to guide you through the process.

-The attorneys at Joye Law Firm have nearly 250 years of combined legal experience and can help you pursue the maximum compensation available to pay your medical bills, replace lost income, and more.
+The attorneys at Joye Law Firm have nearly 250 years of combined legal experience and can help you pursue the maximum compensation available to pay your medical bills, replace a portion of lost income, and more.
 We can examine your case and determine whether to file a workers’ compensation claim or a personal injury action – or both – on your behalf.

 Joye Law Firm has offices in North Charleston, Columbia, Clinton, and Myrtle Beach.
 Our workers’ comp attorney is available to meet with you and discuss your legal options.
 If you cannot come to us, we will happily come to you.
 Contact us now for a free legal consultation.